UCDenver-ccp/Knowtator-2.0/README.md

 (A sample file and its textAnnotation xml file can be found [here][sample files location])

 ![After installation][installation image]
-Add as a View to a Protege tab by going to Menu -> Views -> Miscellaneous Views -> Knowtator
+Add as a View to a Protege tab by going to Window -> Views -> Miscellaneous Views -> Knowtator

 ## Features